krjdev/VirtualBox/src/VBox/ValidationKit/utils/TestExecServ/vboxtxs-readme.txt

 9. Import the right service setup (see connection type above): nat)   start C:\Apps\vboxtxs-nat.reg other) start C:\Apps\vboxtxs.reg
-10. Make sure that the CD-ROM location is assigned to D: (via "Disk Management").
 11. reboot / done
 12. Do test.